These are modern museum photos, the video demonstrates this technology. Click on the diagram above for the Wiki page.

 Figure 298a - Early Tesla 2-phase, alternating current, motor/generator.

-Above: Tesla designed 2-phase motor/generator of the type used to power Tesla's Egg of Columbus in the New York laboratories.
+Above right: Tesla designed, Westinghouse manufactured, 2-phase motor/generator of the type used to power Tesla's Egg of Columbus in the New York laboratories.
 This type generator head was also used as an iso/synchronous motor in New York.
 These machines were photographed in service at Colorado Springs, and in the Wardenclyffe laboratories (photos below).
 They were used as generators and motors, including frequency locked motors, in various sizes, power levels, and speeds.
+The smaller 2-phase motor on the lower left is a Westinghouse Electric and Manufacturing Co. clone of the 2-phase motor "N" that Tesla displayed at the 1893 World's Fair.

 While the equipment and schematic above document a single-phase 100 horsepower Tesla motor/generator system of the type Tesla used (sans motor) to produce the famous spark photos taken in the Colorado Springs laboratory: Tesla's first dedicated alternating current motor/generators were much smaller 2-phase machines shown in Fig 298a above.
 Much of this early equipment was detailed by Martin is his section on Tesla's exhibit at the World's Fair, but the setups Tesla used in his own lab applied all of the wiring and circuit components documented in the photos and schematic diagrams above, only there were 2-phases instead of one.